Hi, I'm Radu!

 Obtained Skills

-• Working with assembly definitions
+• Working with assembly definitions by compartmentalizing different aspects of the leveling system.

 Gallery